SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### string GetDisplayValue(string columnName)

-Get the display value for the cell matching the provided column name.
+Get the display value for the cell of the specified column name.

 #### Parameters